greg7mdp/parallel-hashmap/README.md

 When the *flat_hash_map* reaches 87.5% occupancy, a new array of twice the size is allocated, the values are moved (rehashed) from the smaller to the larger array, and then the smaller array, now empty, is freed.
 So we see that during the resize, the occupancy is only one third of 87.5%, or 29.1%, and when the smaller array is released, occupancy is half of 87.5% or 43.75%.

 The default STL implementation is also subject to this higher peak memory usage, since it typically is implemented with an array of buckets, each bucket having a pointer to a linked list of nodes containing the values.
 In order to maintain O(1) lookups, the array of buckets also needs to be resized as the table size grows, requiring a 3x temporary memory requirement for moving the old bucket array (1x) to the newly allocated, larger (2x) array.
 In between the bucket array resizes, the default STL implementation memory usage grows at a constant rate as new values are added to the linked lists.

+> Instead of having a separate linked list for each bucket, *std::unordered_map* implementations often use a single linked list (making iteration faster), with buckets pointing to locations within the single linked list. *absl::node_hash_map*, on the other hand, has each bucket pointing to a single value, and collisions are handled with open addressing like for the *absl::flat_hash_map*.

 This peak memory usage can be the limiting factor for large tables.
 Suppose you are on a machine with 32 GB of ram, and the *flat_hash_map* needs to resize when you inserted 10 GB of values in it.
 10 GB of values means the array size is 11.42 GB (resizing at 87.5% occupancy), and we need to allocate a new array of double size (22.85 GB), which obviously will not be possible on our 32 GB machine.